As a new parent you are faced with many decisions about what is best for you and your baby, how to feed your baby is one of these decisions.

 This section covers signs that you that need to seek help from a lactation specialist.

-Section 5 – Nutrition for the breastfeeding mother
+Section 5 – Nutrition for the breast/chestfeeding parent

-Breast milk can be expressed (removed from your breast).
-Some mothers choose to express milk or need to express milk to maintain a milk supply if their baby isn’t latching to the breast.
+Human milk can be expressed (removed from your breast).
+Some parents choose to express milk or need to express milk to maintain a milk supply if their baby isn’t latching to the breast.
 This section contains information about how to express milk by hand or by using a breast pump.

-This section contains information about how to store, freeze, thaw or warm your expressed breast milk.
+This section contains information about how to store, freeze, thaw or warm your expressed milk.

 Section 8 – Formula feeding